 Woodchuck Eating Garden

-The caller can exclude woodchucks from his garden by putting up a simple mesh fence (humanesociety.org/woodchucks).
-What's needed is a roll of four-foot-high green garden mesh or chicken wire and some stakes.
-Once the job is done, it won't matter how many woodchucks are in the neighborhood because they won't be getting into the caller's garden!
-There are two secrets for making a successful fence:
+You can exclude woodchucks from your garden by putting up a simple mesh fence (humanesociety.org/woodchucks).
+What's needed is a roll of 4-foot-high green garden mesh or chicken wire and some stakes.
+Once the job is done, it won't matter how many woodchucks are in the neighborhood because they won't be getting into your garden!
+Here are two tips for making a successful fence:

-- Tip #1: The top portion of the fence only needs to be three feet high, but it should be staked so that it's wobbly- i.e. the mesh should not be pulled tight between the stakes; rather, there should be some "give" so that when the woodchuck tries to climb the fence, it will wobble and discourage him.
+- Tip #1: The top portion of the fence only needs to be 3 feet high, but it should be staked so that it's wobbly -- i.e. the mesh should not be pulled tight between the stakes; rather, there should be some "give" so that when the woodchuck tries to climb the fence, it will wobble and discourage him.
 Then he'll try to dig under the fence, so:

 - Tip #2: Extend the bottom portion 12 inches outward, away from the garden, in a "L" shape which creates a false bottom.
 (Put this mesh "flap" on top of the ground but be sure to secure it firmly with landscaping staples or the woodchuck will go under it.)
 When the woodchuck digs down and hits this mesh flap, he'll think he can't dig any farther and give up.
 It won't occur to him to stand back a foot and THEN start digging!